hasparus/r3fts/README.md

 - How will you deliver the idea to the audience?
   - R3F is pretty rad.
 Gonna show [this](https://i2160.csb.app/) on the first slide.

+    _Started with the tease, went ahead to explain the problem and continued with the solution.\
+     Why -> What -> How.
+Got good feedback on the flow._

 - What is the one thing that you want people to take away from your talk?
   - Compiler API is __powerful__.
 We can use this power to hard solve problems.